Film. Television. Music.

 Bill attended University in California and Film School in London and worked with the BBC and the UK Film industry for ten years before moving his production company to Australia in the 1980′s from where he has produced over 25 films for National Geographic, Discovery, PBS, BBC, ABC and SBS.

 He is also developing the feature film, BANJO & MATILDA, to be directed by Morgan O’Neill and written by Beneath Hill 60 writer, David Roach.
 Click here to learn more about Banjo & Matilda

 Lucky Country Productions Pty Ltd has been producing film, television and music for over 25 years.

-Bill Leimbach was born in New York City, then moved to California.
-He founded Lucky Country Productions when he arrived in Australia after film school in California and London and his 10 years of Film and TV work in the UK.
+Producer Bill Leimbach was born in New York City, then moved to California.
+He founded Lucky Country Productions when he arrived in Australia after film school in California and London and his 10 years of Film & TV work in the UK.

 National Geographic, Discovery Channel, History Channel, PBS, BBC, ABC, SBS as well as Australian commercial networks: 7, 9 & 10.

-LCP’s most recently completed TV projects were two feature length TV specials for HISTORY CHANNEL, with Jack Thompson – one on Gallipoli and another on the Australia’s involvement on the Western Front – both set in WWII.
+Lucky Country Production’s most recently completed TV projects were two feature length TV specials for the History Channel with Jack Thompson – one on Gallipoli and another on Australia’s involvement on the Western Front, both set in WWI.

-Their most recent Feature Film was also set in WW1, BENEATH HILL 60, which won 12 Australian Film Awards.
-In 2010, including Best Film, Best Director and Best Script.
+Its most recent feature film was also set in WWI, BENEATH HILL 60, which won 12 Australian Film Awards in 2010, including Best Film, Best Director and Best Script.